ervaude/fluid_styled_slider/Readme.md

 # About this extension

-fluid_styled_slider is an example extension that provides everything to create a custom content element for TYPO3 CMS 7 based on the system extension fluid_styled_content (FSC).
+fluid_styled_slider is an example extension that provides everything to create a custom content element for TYPO3 CMS 8 and 9 based on the system extension fluid_styled_content (FSC).

-A more detailed explanaition of the following can be found at: https://usetypo3.com/custom-fsc-element.html
+A more detailed explanation of the following can be found at: https://usetypo3.com/custom-fsc-element.html

 ## System Requirements
-Obviously FSC needs to be installed in TYPO3 which is only possible in version 7.5 or higher.
-Since the tt_content field "assets" is used in version 1.1.0 and higher and this field is not present in TYPO3 7.5, only version 1.0.0 of this extension will run on TYPO3 7.5.
-Newer releases are supposed to work with TYPO3 7 LTS.
+Obviously FSC needs to be installed in TYPO3 which is only possible in version 7.6 or higher.
+The extension is compatible with TYPO3 8LTS and TYPO3 9LTS.
+For versions compatible with TYPO3 7LTS check out the 1.x Tags.

 ## Installation
 Install the extension and include the static TypoScript.

-Simple as that.
+**The TypoScript includes JavaScript and CSS from external libraries that can be installed by running `yarn install` in the extension folder.
+This is not considered a good practice but is sufficient for an example extension like this one.**

 ## Components of a content element based on FSC
 This extension adds a content element called `fs_slider` to the system.
 The following steps are necessary to get it up and running: